11 Reasons to Start a Herb Garden

 1. Herbs Are Easy to Grow

-When I first dipped my toes into gardening, herbs were among the very first plants I grew.
+When I first dipped my toe into gardening, herbs were among the very first plants I grew.
 Looking back, I didn’t know much about soil, watering schedules, or plant care.
 In spite of this, most of my herbs thrived anyway.

 That’s one of the wonderful things about growing herbs.
 Even beginner gardeners can enjoy a successful harvest during their very first season.
 Many herbs are surprisingly forgiving and don’t demand constant attention to flourish.